 After doing a deep dive on Thanksgiving table settings on Pinterest, the one thing that really stood out to me for creating the most lush, extravagant tablescape is the use of multiple layers.
 A tablecloth, placements and a runner?
 No problem!
 Ditto multiple layers of complementary or contrasting plates and bowls.
 More is just… more.

 Plus, don’t forget to include some height on your table.
 Candlesticks in varying heights and grouped in odd numbers make a big impact.
 Tapers in hues other than simple white can add a festive feel.
 If you have a bit of time, twine candlesticks or candelabra with seasonal foliage for an over-the top look.

 And, while you’re at it, don’t forget the chandelier!
 Faux fall leaves, vines, branches, and seasonal ribbon turn a ho hum lighting fixture into a work of art.

 Thanksgiving is such a personal holiday.
 We each have unique things to be thankful for.
 So, make your table personal, too, with custom place cards, inspirational text, even photos.
 Show those around the table just how grateful you are to all be together this year.

 I’ve highlighted a few inspirational images to get you started.
 To see more visit Susan’s Thanksgiving.

 Thanks for visiting!
 While you are here, please take some time to enter our new style giveaways.
-And, if you liked this Thanksgiving Table Setting post, please visit Fabulous Interiors for even more inspiration.
+And, if you liked this post, please visit Fabulous Interiors for even more inspiration.

 NEED A PRODUCT REVIEW?
 If you have a product line and want an honest evaluation, or if you would like to create a giveaway event, please contact us.

-DISCLAIMER: No financial compensation was received in exchange for this Thanksgiving Table Setting post.
+DISCLAIMER: No product samples or financial compensation were received in exchange for this Thanksgiving Table Setting post.
 Regardless, I only recommend products or services that I believe will be good for my readers.